Mitigating Detuning-Induced Systematic Errors in Entanglement-Enhanced Metrology: error-robust GHZ sensing

 where $\delta^{2}$ denotes all possible products from $\delta_{i}$'s, such as $\delta^{2}_{i}$ and $\delta_{i}\delta_{j}$.
 Also, we use $N\Omega t \ll 1$ and $1-|\braket{\psi_{i}}{\psi''_{i}}|={\cal O}(\delta_{i}^{2})$ in the derivation.

 A systematic error arises from $\Delta$.
 The impact of this error is determined by the distribution of the $\delta_{i}$’s.
-For uniform detuning $\delta_{i}=\delta$, then the statistical average and the standard deviation of the estimator $\tilde{\Omega}$ are given by
+For uniform detuning $\delta_{i}=\delta$, then the statistical average and the RMSE of the estimator $\tilde{\Omega}$ are given by

 These results indicate that the estimator fails to converge to the true value $\Omega$, which represents a significant limitation to achieving accurate sensing.

 Note that the dynamics $\ket{g}\rightarrow\ket{\psi_{i}}$ under the effect of detuning does not degrade sensing precision up to ${\cal O}(\delta)$, because $1-|\braket{\psi_{i}}{\psi''_{i}}|={\cal O}(\delta_{i}^{2})$.
 By contrast, the effect of detuning in the other processes, such as $\ket{g}\rightarrow e^{i\pi\Delta}\ket{g}$ and $\ket{\psi'_{i}}\rightarrow e^{-i\pi\Delta}\ket{\psi''_{i}}$, have a more critical influence.
 Therefore, compensating for the contributions from the latter processes is rather essential for improving sensing accuracy.